 - anyone living in a residential or nursing home

-- main carers for elderly or disabled people
+- main carers for older or disabled people

 People defined as being ‘at risk’ are eligible and encouraged to receive the flu vaccination free of charge on the NHS through their local GP practice.
 Furthermore, this year the flu vaccination is being offered to all children aged 2-4 years old and primary school children.

 Influenza surveillance data is collected all year round by the Public Health Agency in collaboration with the Northern Ireland Regional Virus Laboratory, local GP practices, and a number of other relevant local agencies who kindly provide data to the influenza surveillance department.